-As of January 31, 2021, our market share of the U.S. onshore drilling market was 8.2%.
-We intend to continue to re-deploy additional MWD kits into 2021, as market conditions warrant.
+As of December 31, 2021, our market share of the U.S. onshore drilling market was 8.4%, as compared to 8.2% as of January 31, 2021.
+We intend to continue to re-deploy additional directional drilling capacity into 2022, as market conditions warrant.

 Completion: Our completions activities are focused on services that help our customers complete and stimulate extended reach horizontal laterals and more technical wellbores.
 We are highly experienced in safely servicing deep, high-pressure, high-temperature wells in all of the most active onshore basins in the United States and provide premium perforating services for both wireline and tubing-conveyed applications.
 We believe we offer best-in-class service execution at the wellsite and innovative downhole technologies, positioning us to benefit from our ability to service technically complex wells where the potential for increased operating leverage is high due to the large number of stages per well.
-This is in addition to our customer focus on execution rather than price.
+This is in addition to our customer-centered focus on execution rather than price.